 It is a goal of the Online Lender Alliance (OLA) and our members to improve the financial health of consumers.
 Financial health refers to the state of one’s current financial situation.
 This may include: the amount of savings you have, retirement funds, and how much income you are spending.
-There are plenty of resources out there to help you, however we recommend the Youth and Adult Financial Education toolkits offered by the Consumer Financial Protection Bureau (CFPB).
+There are plenty of resources out there to help you, however we recommend the Youth Financial Education toolkits and the Managing Your Finances resources offered by the Consumer Financial Protection Bureau.

 Consumers with overburdened debt loads often find themselves turning to credit counseling agencies for help.
 Credit counseling provides the consumer with financial education, budgeting techniques and the tools to get out of debt.